 Before I get started, here’s a couple coupon codes to help you out.
-Save 15% on router bits at https://bitsbits.com/ with the code JAYBATES15.
+Use the code JAYBATES to save 10% on your router/cnc bit purchase from Bits & Bits.
 Here’s a list of the bits I used on this project:

 – 3/16″ round over – Part #W-2000